tendermint/tendermint/specification.rst

    -  ``Data ([]byte)``: Result bytes, if any.
    -  ``Log (string)``: The output of the application's logger.
 May be non-deterministic.
    -  ``Info (string)``: Additional information.
 May be non-deterministic.
+   -  ``GasWanted (int64)``: Amount of gas request for transaction.
-   -  ``GasWanted (int64)``: Amount of gas consumed by transaction.
+   -  ``GasUsed (int64)``: Amount of gas consumed by transaction.
    -  ``Tags ([]cmn.KVPair)``: Key-Value tags for filtering and indexing transactions (eg. by account).
-   -  ``Fee ([]cmn.KI64Pair)``: Fee paid for the transaction.
+   -  ``Fee (cmn.KI64Pair)``: Fee paid for the transaction.

 -  **Usage**: Validate a mempool transaction, prior to broadcasting or proposing.
-This message should not mutate the main state, but application developers may want to keep a separate CheckTx state that gets reset upon Commit.

-   CheckTx can happen interspersed with DeliverTx, but they happen on different ABCI connections - CheckTx from the mempool connection, and DeliverTx from the consensus connection.
-During Commit, the mempool is locked, so you can reset the mempool state to the latest state after running all those DeliverTxs, and then the mempool will re-run whatever txs it has against that latest mempool state.

-   Transactions are first run through CheckTx before broadcast to peers in the mempool layer.
-You can make CheckTx semi-stateful and clear the state upon ``Commit``, to allow for dependent sequences of transactions in the same block.
+CheckTx should perform stateful but light-weight checks of the validity of the transaction (like checking signatures and account balances), but need not execute in full (like running a smart contract).

+   Tendermint runs CheckTx and DeliverTx concurrently with eachother, though on distinct ABCI connections - the mempool connection and the consensus connection, respectively.

+   The application should maintain a separate state to support CheckTx.
+   This state can be reset to the latest committed state during ``Commit``, where Tendermint ensures the mempool is locked and not sending new ``CheckTx``.
+   After ``Commit``, the mempool will rerun CheckTx on all remaining transactions, throwing out any that are no longer valid.

 DeliverTx
 ^^^^^^^^^